sass/sass/doc-src/SASS_CHANGELOG.md

 The Sass command-line executable can now require Ruby files using the `--require` flag (or `-r` for short).

+## Rails Support

+Make sure the default Rails options take precedence over the default non-Rails options.
+This makes `./script/server --daemon` work again.

-## Rails 3 Support
+### Rails 3 Support

 Support for Rails 3 versions prior to beta 4 has been removed.
-Upg rade to Rails 3.0.0.beta4 if you haven't already.
+Upgrade to Rails 3.0.0.beta4 if you haven't already.

 ## 3.0.12